shikhaj4/pdf_summary_bot/README.md

 streamlit run app_summary_qa.py
 ````

-> Make sure your local Ollama server is running and the `phi` or other model is available.
+> Make sure local Ollama server is running and the `phi` or other model is available.

 ---